JiayiJi/Jiayi/content/post/2017-12-26-welcome-to-jiayi-s-website.md

   image: ''
 ---

 So, you want start a personal website?
 And you are also an R user?
-Then the R package [blogdown](https://github.com/rstudio/blogdown) is the best (state-of-the-art) way to create a static website that is generated using [RStudio](https://www.rstudio.com/).
+Then the R package [blogdown](https://github.com/rstudio/blogdown) is the best (state-of-the-art) way to create a static website that is generated using [RStudio](https://www.rstudio.com/). <!--more-->

 My website is powered by the [academic](https://github.com/gcushen/hugo-academic) theme for [Hugo](https://gohugo.io/), a perfect theme for personal or academic websites, and is hosted on [Netlify](https://www.netlify.com/).
 For more details on how to build the website through the awesome blogdown R package, please check out my step-by-step tutorial in my [github repository](https://github.com/JiayiJi/JiayiJi).
 Feel free to contact me if you have questions.